department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-collaboration-cycle-feedback.md

 ---
 name: CMS Collaboration Cycle Feedback
 about: Use this template for CMS Team practice areas to provide feedback to teams going through the CMS Collaboration Cycle.
-title: 'Name of Collab Touchpoint - Practice Area Feedback - Name of Project'
+title: Name of Collab Touchpoint - Practice Area Feedback - Name of Project
 labels: CMS Team, CMS-Collab-Cycle, collab-cycle-feedback
+assignees: ''

 ---